AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 called *Large* Language Models for a reason, and unless you are a very lucky individual, you may not have enough capacity on your individual computer to train even a 'small' LLM.
 If you want to train a larger, more powerful model, then this becomes even more infeasible.
 Instead, we can leverage distributed training, to share the workload across multiple devices and speed up training.
-To enable distributed training in this tutorial, we use accelerate (torch-native DDP).
+AgileRL's LLM algorithms use native ``torch.distributed``: when the script is launched with ``torchrun`` the constructor initialises the process group automatically, so the same code runs on one GPU or many.

 .. code-block:: python